uwctri/ProjectPortal/README.md

 ## Call Outs

 * You can not use the EM if you have the "change reasons" feature enabled as it causes issues with saving data in the modal

+* End-users with very low resolution screens may find this EM more annoying than helpful as the modal window makes their already small screen even smaller